Forster and Andrews

-Forster and Andrews was a British organ building company between 1843 and 1924.
+Forster and Andrews was a British organ-building company active between 1843 and 1924.

-The company was formed by James Alderson Forster (1818–1886) and Joseph King Andrews (1820–1896), who had been employees of the London organ builder J. C. Bishop.
-They opened the business that bore their name in Hull in 1843.
-The business developed and became one of the most successful of the North of England organ builders.
-It was taken over by John Christie in 1924 and finally wound up in 1956.
-As well as their Hull headquarters, the company had branches in London and York.
+The company was founded by James Alderson Forster (1818–1886) and Joseph King Andrews (1820–1896), who had previously worked for the London organ builder J. C. Bishop.
+They opened their business in Hull in 1843, and it developed into one of the most successful organ-building firms in the North of England.
+The company was taken over by John Christie in 1924 and was finally wound up in 1956.
+In addition to its Hull headquarters, the firm maintained branches in London and York.

-The German builder Edmund Schulze (1823–1878), an influence on Forster and Andrews, used to recommend them to prospective clients when he was unable to accept commissions, the most notable example of the relationship being the large instrument completed at the expense (and insistence) of Sir Edward Akroyd (1810-1877) in 1868 at All Souls' Church, Halifax which included material by Schulze after a long visit by the partners, and funded by Akroyd, to Germany to study the Schulze techniques.
+The German organ builder Edmund Schulze (1823–1878), who influenced Forster and Andrews, often recommended them to prospective clients when he was unable to accept commissions.
+The most notable example of this relationship was the large instrument completed in 1868 at All Souls' Church, Halifax, funded at the expense—and insistence of—Sir Edward Akroyd (1810–1877).
+It incorporated material by Schulze following a long visit by the partners to Germany, funded by Akroyd, to study Schulze's techniques.